Orbicella faveolata: Biology

-Like other corals, Orbicella faveolata has a symbiotic relationship with a dinoflagellate in the genus Symbiodinium.
+Like other corals, Orbicella faveolata has a symbiotic relationship with dinoflagellates in the genus Symbiodinium.
 These symbionts are commonly known as zooxanthellae and large numbers are present in the coral's living tissue.
 Several different species of Symbiodinium associate with the coral, depending on the degree of light intensity reaching the part of the surface where they reside.
 When artificial shading was applied by researchers to corals for some weeks, the Symbiodinium died out in the shaded portion.
 When the light was restored, zooxanthellae became reinstated, but in many instances, the original species was replaced by a different species of Symbiodinium.

 The surface of the coral can be considered a microbiome, an ecological community of micro-organisms.
 The zooxanthellae, bacteria and archaea present vary with the time of year and in the spring (but not the autumn) their composition is also affected by the health of the coral and whether it is suffering from yellow-band disease.

 Orbicella faveolata is related to the coral species lobed star coral (Orbicella annularis) and the species boulder star coral (Orbicella franksi) which both live in the Caribbean Sea and the Gulf of Mexico in areas such as the Bahamas and Bermuda.
 The species Paramontastraea saleborsa and Astrea curta have similarly sized corallites.
 The species P. saleborsa was also formally placed in the coral genus Montastraea.